Important Types of Content to Reach Google Position Zero

 Educational content

 It is powerful because it creates more clicks and spends more time on the page.
 In addition, users benefit more from what they are taught.
-Another benefit of this method is that they are less formatted.
+Another benefit of this method is that they are less formal.
 Depending on the questions, you can use text, lists, images, and even videos to educate your users.

 Content creation